-Magic Truffles are a legal product.
-That is a good thing of course.
+Luckily, Magic Truffles are a legal product.
 We could not sell our beautiful products if they were illegal.
 We often receive questions about this.
 Therefore we approached a lawyer to confirm the legal status of magic truffles.
 She is the expert on the subject in the Netherlands.
 You can read the complete statement by our lawyer firm below, or download the official letter in PDF.

 Answering your questions about the legal status of your product sclerotium Tampenensis, the magic truffle, I can inform you as follows.
 Sclerotium Tampenensis is the subterranean substratum of the mushroom Tampanensis.
 Sclerotium Tampanensis is in many countries, among The Netherlands, freely available.
 Sclerotium Tampenensis is not under control of any international Convention like the 1971 Convention on Psychotropic Substances.
 This is once again confirmed in 2010 by the International Narcotics Control Board: the watchdog for the United Nations drug policy.

 Sclerotium Tampenensis or magic truffle is the subterranean substratum of the mushroom Tampanensis.
 Sclerotium Tampenensis is freely available in The Netherlands.